-- Member States shall ensure that any natural person who suffers damage caused by a defective product ('the injured person') is entitled to compensation in accordance with the provisions set out in this Directive. - Member States shall ensure that claims for compensation pursuant to paragraph 1 may also be brought by: - (a) a person that succeeded, or was subrogated, to the right of the injured person by virtue of Union or national law or contract; or - (b) a person acting on behalf of one or more injured persons in accordance with by virtue of Union or national law.
+- 1. Member States shall ensure that any natural person who suffers damage caused by a defective product (the 'injured person') is entitled to compensation in accordance with this Directive. - 2.
+Member States shall ensure that claims for compensation pursuant to paragraph 1 may also be brought by: - a person that succeeded, or was subrogated, to the right of the injured person by (a) virtue of Union or national law or contract; or - (b) a person acting on behalf of one or more injured persons by virtue of Union or national law.